 - Failing to report work refusal

-Most unemployment fraud in Colorado is a violation of the state’s laws against larceny or theft.
-Under C.R.S.
-18-4-401, a person commits theft when they knowingly obtain anything of value without authorization or through deception.
+Most fraudulent activity in Colorado is a violation of the state’s laws against larceny or theft.
+Under CRS 18-4-401, a person commits theft when they knowingly obtain anything of value without authorization or through deception.1

-Under C.R.S.
-18-4-401, the penalties for unemployment fraud depend on the extent of the fraud and value of unemployment benefits unlawfully received.
-Unemployment fraud can be a misdemeanor or felony offense, depending on the amount of fraud involved.
+Under CRS 18-4-401, the penalties for unemployment fraud depend on the extent of the fraudulent claim and value of the benefits unlawfully received.
+Fraud can be a misdemeanor or felony offense, depending on the amount of fraud involved.

 |Value of Unemployment Fraud||Class of Criminal Offense||Penalties|